 Antique Malls in Sellwood-

 If you like antiques, some of the biggest and best stores for all things old and nostalgic, can be found in the SE Portland neighborhood of Sellwood.
 The neighborhood is very walk-able and the antique stores are relatively close together.
-Start your pickin’ at Stars on the corner of SE 17th and SE Milwaukee.
-From there you’ll find half a dozen more stores to rummage through.
+If you’re thinking Portland might be a good spot for thrift shopping, you’re right.
+Thrift store shopping is one of the more unique things to do in Portland.
+Start your pickin’ at Stars.
+Located on the corner of SE 17th and SE Milwaukee.
+From there follow SE 17th north and you’ll find half a dozen more stores to rummage through.

 – Sellwood Antiques Info Here –

 The 4T trail is a route that combines the Train, Tram, Trolley, and Trail.
 You ride the MAX, use the Street Car, take the arial tram, and hike to council crest park.
 It will take about 4 hours, with 2.5 miles of walking.
 Buy a $5 all-day pass through one of the Max or Street car stops, and then buy a tram ticket for $5.
 This is a very good way to explore some interesting corners of the city, and take in some great views too!

 If you like basketball, this is a good town to be in.
 The Blazers won the championship a loooong time ago in 1977.
 Even though it’s been awhile since we’ve seen some glory, this town has some of the best fans in the NBA.
 Buy tickets online, at the box office, or try your luck with some of the scalpers out front of the Moda Center.